remmertjack/Clustering-Ball-Players-1/README.md

 (Complete) or average (Average) of these dissimilarities.
 Single linkage is the opposite of Average and Complete, it combines the closest pair of elements not yet belonging to the same cluster.
-Lastly, Centroid linkage tends to be used in genomics for those that are looking for more information.
+Lastly, Centroid linkage tends to be used in genomics.

 Therefore, in order to determine the number of clusters for Hierarchical Clustering, I leveraged NbClust once again, but this time using Complete